Jan Randall: Songs

+He continues to write songs today that reflect his blues, jazz, folk and world music influences.
+His lyrics often have a dramatic narrative with a humorous or satirical undercurrent.

 Composer

-In 1971 Jan passed an audition to begin music studies at the University of Alberta, graduating in 1975 with a Bachelor of Music, majoring in theory and composition.
-His professors there included Violet Archer, Malcolm Forsyth, Isobel Ralston, and Alexandra Munn.
+In 1971, Randall passed an audition to begin music studies at the University of Alberta as a Theory and Composition major even though at the time he could not read music.
+He graduated in 1975 with a Bachelor of Music, majoring in theory and composition.
+His professors there included Violet Archer who studied with Bela Bartok.
+Other teachers of note included Malcolm Forsyth, Isobel Ralston, and Alexandra Munn.
 In 1976 he received a scholarship to attend the Banff School of Fine Arts, followed by jazz studies at Macewan University and North Texas State University.